Top 10 Best Shonen Manga

 Reminds me of the good parts of Naruto.

-Excellent story line with great characters.
-And the power of the Geass trumps everythig with a will short of resurrection.
-Lelouch Lamperfouge (or Lelouch vi Britannia) is a realistic character who, unlike most shounen characters, trumps people with his intellect, not his brawn or emotions.
+Excellent storyline with great characters.
+And the power of the Geass trumps everything with a will short of resurrection.
+Lelouch Lamperouge (or Lelouch vi Britannia) is a realistic character who, unlike most shonen characters, trumps people with his intellect, not his brawn or emotions.
 It has food for thought on whether we should fight fire with fire, evil with evil, or should we merely surrender to evil.
 Excellent character development and plots and schemes that rival and, in places, surpass Death Note's.
 Intellectual, but unlike Death Note, it has plenty of badass fight scenes.